Orkestra-Tech/orkestra/CONTRIBUTING.md

 # Contributing

-Contributions to Orchestra are more than welcomed!
+Contributions to Orkestra are more than welcomed!

 ## Getting help